-258 Dewey was probably the major influence on American culture generally, particularly in political philosophy.
-Logical positivism was far more influential in the philosophy of science though there was substantial common ground pragmatists who followed him considered words like "true," "false," "good," and "bad," not to be objective in reference but subjective and relativised by considering their effects and the fallibilism present is implicit in the renunciation of the traditional categories.
+Building on the pragmatic maxim, he asserted that the traditional epistemological "problems" of philosophy aiming to supply a coherent account of knowledge were irrelevant.259 Dewey and the pragmatists who followed him considered words like "true," "false," "good," and "bad," not to be objective in reference but subjective and relativised by considering their effects and the fallibilism present is implicit in the renunciation of the traditional categories.
 Dewey, indeed, went further judging the utility of philosophy as to how it enables us to reach "our goals."
-What mattered was whether we had a set of intellectual tools with which we could control our environment and solve our socio-political problems.259 Dewey's 'version' of pragmatism he preferred to call instrumentalism; his view was a broad application of the pragmatic maxim to all the problems of society providing us with 'instruments' to control and shape our environment.
-Dewey's emphasis could thus be perceived as sociological, and some refer to him as a sociologist though his work was of far wider scope and depth, his influence on American and Western democratic culture generally was substantial, some would say the dominant undercurrent of modern statism.260
+What mattered was whether we had a set of intellectual tools with which we could control our environment and solve our socio-political problems.
+Dewey's 'version' of pragmatism he preferred to call instrumentalism; his view was a broad application of the pragmatic maxim to all the problems of society providing us with 'instruments' to control and shape our environment.
+Dewey's emphasis could thus be perceived as sociological, and some refer to him as a sociologist though his work was of far wider scope and depth, his influence on American and Western democratic culture generally was substantial, some would say the dominant undercurrent of modern statism.
+261